 Villa Guelpa.
 Sizzano

 Immaculate forward, ripe black cherry fruit, marked spice, probably thanks to the Vespolina making itself noticed.
-Such a luscious wine, nuanced and rich, with sweet accessible tannins and whilst it is young, it’s a pleasure to drink and it promises to mature over a great many years.
+Such a luscious wine, this is nuanced and rich, with sweet accessible tannins.
+Whilst young, it’s a pleasure to drink and it promises to mature over a great many years.

 The soils in Daniele’s vineyard are 3 metres of sand, dark loams and small pebbles, facing from south to southwest.
 The vines are now 35 years old, Guyot trained at a density of 4500 plants per hectare.
 He has just under a hectare of land here and, until the 2016 vintage, the grapes were used for the Longitudine wines.

-The resulting wine defies a number of expectations: the colour is deep and bright (Sizzano has a reputation for pale, nervy wines) and, though the process sounds staid, Daniele's has an expressive, contemporary profile.
+The resulting wine defies a number of expectations: the colour is deep and bright (Sizzano has a reputation for pale, nervy wines) and, though the process sounds staid, is an expressive and contemporary wine.